ESP32 touch sensor – How to use touch pins as a button

 • If the threshold is greater than 30, light emitting diode will remain off.

 Following is a circuit diagram used to control LED with a touch pin as a button.
-Wire this circuit with required components:
+Wire this circuit with the required components:

 ESP32 touch sensor as button with Arduino IDE